midoririyu/thin-category-notes/MathematicalConjectures.md

 In other words, it suggests that **no thinning functor can fully replicate the essential thickness of $\mathbf{NP}$ within a purely thin category; there must exist structural obstructions that inevitably leak out.**

 This offers a novel meta-viewpoint that frames the difficulty of the conjecture as an inherent limitation of thinning.
 While this remains a conjecture on the author's part, and a rigorous formulation lies beyond the scope of this paper, it appears to present a highly intriguing avenue for future research.

+In every field of mathematics, it seems that mathematicians are driven by a curiosity about how much of the world's underlying structure (principle) can be extracted (pulled back) through this thinning functor.